etherisc/gif-sandbox/README.md

 grep '"address":' build/contracts/HelloWorldInsurance.json
 ```

-Which produces an output similar to the one shown below.
+Which produces an output similar to the one shown below (your address can differ from what you see below).

 ```bash
 "address": "0x9eFec315E368e8812025B85b399a69513Cd0e716",